Universal Dependencies

 Google universal part-of-speech tags, and the Interset interlingua for morphosyntactic tagsets.

 The UD annotation scheme uses a representation in the form of dependency trees as opposed to a phrase structure trees.
-At the present time (January 2022), there are just over 200 treebanks of more than 100 languages available in the UD inventory.
+At the present time (March 2026), there are over 300 treebanks of more than 180 languages available published by UD.

 Dependency structures

-The UD annotation scheme produces syntactic analyses of sentences in terms of the dependencies of dependency grammar.
+The UD annotation scheme produces syntactic analyses of sentences in terms of dependencies based on dependency grammar.
 Each dependency is characterized in terms of a syntactic function, which is shown using a label on the dependency edge.
 For example:

 This analysis shows that she, him, and a note are dependents of the left.
 The pronoun she is identified as a nominal subject (nsubj), the pronoun him as an indirect object (iobj) and the noun phrase a note as a direct object (obj) -- there is a further dependency that connects a to note, although it is not shown.
 A second example:

 This analysis identifies it as the subject (nsubj), is as the copula (cop), and for as a case marker (case), all of which are shown as dependents of the root word her, which is a pronoun.
 The next example includes an expletive and an oblique object:

 This analysis identifies there as an expletive (expl), food as a nominal subject (nsubj), kitchen as an oblique object (obl), and in as a case marker (case) -- there is also a dependency connecting the to kitchen, but it is not shown.
 The copula is in this case is positioned as the root of the sentence, a fact that is contrary to how the copula is analyzed in the second example just above, where it is positioned as a dependent of the root.

 The examples of UD annotation just provided can of course give only an impression of the nature of the UD project and its annotation scheme.
-The emphasis for UD is on producing cross-linguistically consistent dependency analyses in order to facilitate structural parallelism across diverse languages.
+The emphasis for UD is on producing cross-linguistically consistent dependency analyses.
+Such analysis facilitate structural parallelism across diverse languages.
 To this end, UD uses a universal POS tagset for all languages—although a given language does not have to make use of each tag.
 More specific information can be added to each word by means of a free morpho-syntactic feature set.
-The universal labels of dependency links can be specified with secondary relations, which are indicated as a secondary label behind a colon, e.g. nsubj:pass, following the "universal:extension" format.
+The universal labels of dependency links can be specified with secondary relations, which are indicated as a relation subtype behind a colon, e.g. nsubj:pass to indicate passive nominal subject.